toshiakit/tango_ideas/beginner_practica.md

 # Beginner-focused practica

 Beginners learn new materials week after week in the class, but they need more time to practice and incorporate what they were taught because the class time is never sufficient to master the materials.
 For this reason, the focus should be on practica, rather than on the class, and the class should be about reinforcing the fundamentals.
+However, in most practicas, people just do social dancing rather than working on the materials.
+We hope to provide an opportunity for beginners to practice class materials with peers and mentors in a fun, friendly environment.

 ## Event Overview
 We plan to offer this practica **on a three-month trial basis** in order to assess the interest in and value to the tango community